pnp/pnpcore/docs/using-the-sdk/basics-getdata-paging.md

 # Using paging

 Being able to retrieve data in a paged manner is important when you want to use the first data rows while you're loading still additional data, but also when you're loading large data sets.
+When you page data you can start from a LINQ query or from a whole collection of items.
+Either way, PnP Core SDK provides you "implicit paging", meaning that when you browse (for example with a `foreach` constructor) the items in the collection, under the cover PnP Core SDK will retrieve data page by page, giving you back data like it was already in memory (continous querying with implicit paging).
-When you page data you can start from from a LINQ query that uses the `Take()` method and from that point on PnP Core SDK will handle paging for you.
-Sometimes a query if paged by default (e.g. loading Teams channel messages) and then the paging will happen automatically behind the scenes.
+If you rather want to have full control on paging data, you can use the `Take()` method and from that point on PnP Core SDK will handle paging for you.

+> [!Note]
-In the remainder of this article you'll see a lot of `context` use: in this case this is a `PnPContext` which was obtained via the `PnPContextFactory` as explained in the [overview article](readme.md) and show below:
+> In the remainder of this article you'll see a lot of `context` use: in this case this is a `PnPContext` which was obtained via the `PnPContextFactory` as explained in the [overview article](readme.md) and show below:
 ```csharp
 using (var context = await pnpContextFactory.CreateAsync("SiteToWorkWith"))
 {